cnelson20/cx16os/docs/routines.md

 - A -> 0 on success, non-zero on error
 - r0-r1: little endian 32-bit value of the current file offset
 - r2-r3: little endian 32-bit value of the file's total size

+---

+### $9DC3: strerror

+- Returns a pointer to a string describing to the error passed in .A

+Arguments:
+- A -> error code to get string description of

+Return values:
+- AX: pointer to string